Input ports

 </xs:restriction>

-Input ports are defined in
+</xs:simpleType> Input ports are defined in

 terms of port sets.
-A port set
+A port set is a fixed number

 of ports that share a configuration, which avoids repetition of the

 same configuration for different ports.
-A port set can be open
+A port set can be open,

 in which case it can contain zero or more ports with the same configuration.

-element contains zero or more inputPortSet
+An inputPorts element contains zero or more inputPortSet elements,

-followed by an optional inputPortOpenSet
+followed by an optional inputPortOpenSet element.

-tupleMutationAllowed
+tupleMutationAllowed element

 defines whether the processing logic attached to the input port (including both the logic

-that is associated with the operator's process
+that is associated with the operator's process functions and the

-processing that is done as part of the onTuple
+processing that is done as part of the onTuple clauses that are specified

 in the SPL code) can mutate an incoming tuple.
 It can be set to true for operators that